 The program is directed by CIM's head of composition, the highly regarded composer and teacher Keith Fitch.

-The mission of the Young Composers Program is to help composition students (ages 14-19) learn about the field of new music while developing creative and professional skills.
-During this week-long summer program, students will greatly benefit from:
+YCP helps composition students learn about the field of new music while developing creative and professional skills.

-- A week-long course in the craft of composition
+- Private composition lessons and a week-long course in the craft of composition are offered

-- Exposure to a wide array of important repertoire of contemporary classical music in daily listening sessions
+- Students will experience a wide array of important repertoire of contemporary classical music in daily listening sessions

-- Workshops on the best ways to notate musical ideas
+- Workshops are offered on the best ways to notate musical ideas

-- The preparation (including coaching with faculty) and performance of student works by YCP's Ensemble-in-Residence, ARS FUTURA.
+- Students will learn from and perform student works by YCP's Ensemble-in-Residence, ARS FUTURA

-- The student concerts will be professionally recorded and each student will receive a CD of his/her work!
+- There will be professional recordings of student concerts and each student will receive a CD of his/her work